lockevn/html-numeric-input/README.md

 # html-numeric-input
-a textbox that only allow visitor type numeric, dot, comma, and minus sign
+a textbox that only allow visitor type numeric, dot, and minus sign